TinoRabe/Blog-Netlify/site/content/post/portals-provisioning-template-licensing-advanced-techniques-to-master-powerapps-portals.md

 3. Employee Self-Service-Portal
 4. Community Portal

 The features of each template are well documented in this [link](https://docs.microsoft.com/en-us/powerapps/maker/portals/portal-templates).
 To recap, the choice of template will dictate the schema (i.e. solutions, incl. entities/forms/views/plugin/workflows/etc.) and data (i.e. configuration) that will be installed by Microsoft.

 What the documentation does not suggest is some best practices around templates.

-I found these tips useful in customer facing projects:
+I found these considerations useful in customer-facing projects:

 * No migration path between templates